ogunlao/ogunlao/README.md

 </a>
 <br />

-I'm [Sewade Ogun](https://ogunlao.github.io/), a PhD Student with Inria and Vivoka in France.
+I'm [Sewade Ogun](https://ogunlao.github.io/), a PhD Student working at the National Institute for Research in Digital Science and Technology (Inria) in France.
 Previously, I worked as a Machine Learning Research Intern 🙍🏽‍ with [@ubenwa_ai](https://www.ubenwa.ai/).
 Beside's working with data, I enjoy traveling.

 **Talking about Personal Stuffs:**